ripienaar/free-for-dev/README.md

 ## Tools for teams & Collaboration

   * http://appear.in/ - One click video conversations, for free
-  * http://www.hall.com/ - Free for unlimited users with some feature limitations
   * https://www.flowdock.com/ - Chat and inbox, free for teams of 5 or less
   * https://slack.com - Free for unlimited users with some feature limitations
   * https://hipchat.com - Free for unlimited users with some feature limitations